 Communications Wing and 90 Signals Unit Memorial Service.

-Rememberance Service will take place at the TCW & 90SU Memorial, located at the
+Rememberance Service took place at the TCW & 90SU Memorial, located at the

 National Memorial Arboretum on the 27th July 2017.
-The Ceremony will remember
+The Ceremony remembered

-those members of the Unit(s) no longer with us and provides an opportunity for
+those members of the Unit(s) no longer with us and provided an opportunity for

 friends and colleagues past and present to pay their respects.